-Following the success of our 2018 event, we are pleased to confirm registration is now open for our next conference and AGM in Birmingham on 27th February 2019.
+Following the success of our 2018 event, we are pleased to confirm our next conference and AGM in Birmingham on 27th February 2019.

 Following the launch of the national strategy ‘Improving People's Health: Applying behavioural and social sciences to improve population health and wellbeing in England’ the theme of this conference is building successful partnerships to enhance health & wellbeing through the application of behavioural science.
 The conference programme offers an opportunity to be inspired by three keynote speakers who exemplify excellence in the fields of behavioural science and public health.

 Additionally, the conference will showcase examples of partnerships in action and facilitate discussion regarding best practice in the application of behavioural science to improve health & wellbeing.
 If you have relevant experiences & learning you would like to share, however big or small, we would love to hear from you.

 - Prof Chris Armitage – University of Manchester & The Behavioural Science Consortium

 - Prof Kevin Fenton - Strategic Director Place and Wellbeing, London Borough of Southwark & Senior Advisor, Public Health England

 - Prof Robert West - Professor of Health Psychology & Director of Tobacco Studies, UCL

 The city centre venue is just a 15 minute walk from Birmingham New Street Station, with connections across the UK.
 Birmingham International Airport is just a further 10 minute train journey, with excellent national and international connections.